Handpicked Books: Scotland

-In this ever–connected world, the escapism of a good book is a pleasure that shouldn’t be cast aside.
-So immerse yourself in this hand–picked selection and your trip will be deeper and more rewarding.
+In our ever–connected world, the escapism of a good book is a pleasure that shouldn’t be cast aside.
+Read well and your trip will be deeper and more rewarding.

 Between Mountain and Sea: Poems From Assynt